hardwario/website/content/projects/highest-centrifugal-force.en.md

 10. Next to each level, place one **Text node** from the Dashboard section.
 Those will affect the way you see the record time registered in the graph.
 Set up the **Record label** and **Record** **time**, respectively.

-{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566292682/projects/highest-centrifugal-force/image4.png" alt = "BigClown playground text nodes" >}}
+{{< img src = "https://res.cloudinary.com/lukasfabik/image/upload/v1566292682/projects/highest-centrifugal-force/image4.png" alt = "HARDWARIO playground text nodes" >}}

 11. And then **connect** it all as shown in the picture.
 You will have two separate flows on the desktop.
 In the end, don’t forget to press the **Deploy** button to make it all work. 🚨